rustonaut/DHmacAuth/README.md

 DHmacAuth
 =========

-a HMAC implemention for the scala spray-routes library allowing mutiple keys per user at the same time and distincting
+a HMAC implemention for the scala spray-routes library allowing mutiple keys per user at the same time and distinct key security levels

 TODO
 =========